John Cena: Retirement tour (2024–2025)

 Cena made a surprise appearance at Money in the Bank on July 6, 2024, to announce his retirement from in-ring action at the end of 2025.

-At the Raw premiere on Netflix on January 6, 2025, he announced that he would compete at the Royal Rumble on February 1 in the eponymous match, where he was the last man eliminated by Jey Uso.
+At the Raw premiere on Netflix on January 6, 2025, Cena announced that he would compete at Royal Rumble on February 1 in the eponymous match, where he was the last man eliminated by Jey Uso.
 Cena won the Elimination Chamber match at the namesake event on March 1 by last eliminating CM Punk, tying Triple H's record for the most Elimination Chamber victories at four and earning an Undisputed WWE Championship match against Cody Rhodes at WrestleMania 41.
 Following the match, Cena viciously attacked Rhodes and aligned himself with The Rock and Travis Scott, turning heel for the first time since 2003.
 In subsequent appearances, Cena criticized the fans for their treatment of him over the years, vowing to "ruin" wrestling and retire as champion.
 In the main event of Night 2 of WrestleMania 41 on April 20, Cena defeated Rhodes with help from Travis Scott to win the Undisputed WWE Championship, becoming a record 17-time world champion.